open-telemetry/opentelemetry-js-contrib/GUIDELINES.md

 Specific guidelines for different cases:

 - For `Different Modules`, instrumentations can use an upper limit on patched packages but it is unknown which future versions of the instrumented package will continue to use it.
-Thus it is ok to use an open upper limit `>=1.2.3` for the instrumented package.
+Thus it is ok to use an open upper limit, for example `>=1.2.3`, for the instrumented package.
 - For `Node.js Core Modules`, the supported versions range is set to `['*']` to advertise that the instrumentation is compatible with all versions of Node.js that OpenTelemetry supports.
 - For `Multiple Modules`, the supported versions range should be specified for each module in the README file with the supported versions.
 - For `Different Patch Logic`, the use of supported versions can sometimes be more flexible, and the README should specify useful versioning information.